Structures in compressible magnetoconvection and the nature of umbral dots: Introduction

 \section{Introduction}

-The spectacular increase in the resolution of solar observations experienced in the past decade has resulted in unprecedentedly detailed images and movies of the small scale structures seen in sunspots.
+The spectacular increase in the resolution of solar observations experienced in the past decade has resulted in unprecedentedly detailed images and movies of the small-scale structures seen in sunspots.
 This in turn has rekindled interest in theoretical studies of magnetoconvection in order to understand the origin of these structures.
-This has resulted in some spectacular breakthroughs such as the first ever numerical simulation of whole sunspots (\citealp{Rempel+:spotsimu.1D}; \citeyear{Rempel+:spotsimu.pair}).
-Despite such successes, however, there are still many questions to be answered.
-These questions include the exact nature of umbral substructure such as umbral dots, light bridges, dark nuclei etc., and their relation to structures seen in different numerical magnetoconvection experiments.
+These studies have resulted in some spectacular breakthroughs such as the first ever numerical simulation of whole sunspots (\citealp{Rempel+:spotsimu.pair}; \citeyear{Rempel+:spotsimu.1D}; \citealp{rempel2012}).
+Despite these successes, however, there are still many questions to be answered.
+They include the exact nature of umbral substructures, such as umbral dots, light bridges and dark nuclei, and their relation to structures seen in different numerical magnetoconvection experiments.